Mário Ottoboni: Early days

 Mário Ottoboni was born in Barra Bonita, a town in the state of São Paulo.
-At the age of 12, his family moved to São José dos Campos city.
+At the age of 12, his family moved to São José dos Campos.

 He graduated as a lawyer in the Vale do Paraíba Law School.

 As an adult, he worked as Secretary of Administration of the City Council of São José dos Campos for 27 years.
 In June 1967, he received from the Municipal Legislature the honor of "Cidadão Joseense".

 Aside from his work as secretary, he was a journalist and radio broadcaster, working for the local newspapers Diário da Manhã and Rádio Piratininga.
 He also got involved in local soccer.
 During his mandate as president of the Esporte Clube São José, he made possible the construction of the Martins Pereira Stadium (Portuguese: Estádio Martins Pereira).
 He was also the author of several books and plays.
 In 1965, during the Brazilian military dictatorship, one of his plays was censored and had actors detained scenery confiscated.
 The author was branded as a "communist active in the Paraíba Valley".